Threat to Iroquois Park

 • Master Plan for Olmsted Parks and Parkways, 1994.

 • Louisville Metro Parks and Recreation System Master Plan.
-See page 30 for reference to the 1994 Olmsted Plan as current plan for Iroquois Park.
+See page 30 that references the 1994 Master Plan for Louisville's Olmsted Parks and Parkways as including the current plan for Iroquois Park.

 • Email me at JordanDyeMSW@gmail.com